-I grow nearly all of my personal collection of plants in individual-pot hydroponics, using PrimeAgra® spherical ceramic media, in what I refer to as a “semi-hydroponic™” method (don’t get hung up on the name, it’s simply a way to differentiate it from the methods I described above):
+I grow nearly all of my personal collection of plants in individual-pot hydroponics, using Lightweight Expanded Clay Aggregate (LECA), in what I refer to as a “semi-hydroponic™” method (don’t get hung up on the name, it’s simply a way to differentiate it from the methods I described above).

-For containers, I use custom-made plastic pots (available from our online store), but have, in the past, used painters buckets, food storage containers, trash cans, etc, with closed bottoms.
+For containers, I use custom-made plastic pots (converted deli containers), but have, in the past, used painters buckets, food storage containers, trash cans, etc. – any plastic or glass container with closed bottoms.
 I have even used Styrofoam coolers.
-Those pots have two or three quarter-inch diameter holes about one inch up from the bottom on the sides.
+Those pots have two, one-quarter-inch diameter holes about one inch up from the bottom on the sides.
 The function of the design is described below.

 The medium is another key component of the culture technique; it must be inert so it won’t decompose, fairly uniform in particle size so it provides lots of free air space, and must provide good capillary (wicking) action to keep it uniformly moist.
 I started this culture technique using a custom “semi-hydroponic™” medium, which was sponge-rock (very coarse perlite, with chunks typically 1/2″-3/4″) and coarse charcoal, mixed in about 50-50 ratio, and, although it had a reasonably long life, it was not reusable, and over time, root growth appears to break down the sponge rock, which limits air flow.
-After much experimenting, I have found a medium that really fits the bill: one-half-inch diameter PrimeAgra® ceramic medium that can be reused indefinitely.
+After much experimenting, I have found that LECA really fits the bill.

-Note on size of medium to use: Most clay aggregate materials are available in fine and coarse grades.
-We recommend the coarse grade for all plants.
-If you try growing larger plants in the fine material, you will likely experience root rot in short order.
-Don’t be too concerned about using coarse material for small, and/or fine-rooted plants, as they seem to adapt to it quite well – it’s a moist, airy root zone environment that the love.
+Note on size of medium to use: Most clay aggregate materials are available in different size grades.
+We recommend the coarser material – typically 8-16 mm) – for all plants.
+If you try growing larger plants in the fine material, the roots may fill the void spaces, suffocating themselves.
+Don’t be too concerned about using coarse material for small, and/or fine-rooted plants, as they seem to adapt to it quite well – it’s a moist, airy root zone environment that they love.

 Watering frequency will vary with plant growth rate and ambient conditions, and may vary with the season.
 In fact, once a plant is well-established, it literally cannot be overwatered, and flushing the pot frequently eliminates plant waste products and returns the reservoir chemistry to its “target” values, so is an advantage.
-At a bare minimum, try to water before the pot dies out.
-We recommend feeding a somewhat dilute nutrient solution at every watering, and all of our plants get the MSU-type fertilizer at a nitrogen dosage of about 30-50 ppm, as we tend to water very frequently.
-Notice I don’t water constantly…that’s why I call it “semi-” hydroponic.
+At a bare minimum, try to water before the pot dries out.
+We recommend feeding a somewhat dilute nutrient solution at every watering, and all of our plants get fertilizer at a nitrogen dosage of about 30-50 ppm, as we tend to water very frequently.
+Notice I don’t water constantly…that’s why I call it semi-hydroponic.

 I know there is no “universal culture method” that is perfect for every grower and every genus, but I believe that the semi-hydroponic technique comes pretty close.
-When using the PrimeAgra medium and the nutrient combination described above, I observe the following:
+When using the overall technique described above, I observe the following:

 - There is always a readily available moisture and food source, eliminating the stresses put on a plant when those are lacking or only available intermittently.

-- It appears that one cannot overwater, as the pot design maintains a maximum level, and the medium controls the distribution.
+- One cannot overwater, as the pot design maintains a maximum level, and the medium controls the distribution.

-- Root rot is virtually eliminated, as the airy nature of the medium, coupled with the holes in the side of the pot, allows plenty of air movement and gas exchange to keep the root zone fresh, and not saturated with carbon dioxide.
+- Once a plant is established in the technique, root rot is virtually eliminated, as the airy nature of the medium allows plenty of air movement and gas exchange to keep the root zone fresh, and not saturated with carbon dioxide.

-- There is no noticeable salt buildup, due to the nature of the nutrients, the structure of the medium, and the flushing action of the dilute solution.
+- There is no noticeable salt buildup, due to the dilution of the nutrients, the structure of the medium, it being constantly moist, and the flushing action of the dilute solution.